Grievance Procedures for Students

 Provost for Academic Personnel).

-For information and referrals regarding other complaints not falling into the above categories, please contact SJA.
-SJA can assist students in finding the appropriate contact office and procedure, if any.
+For information and referrals regarding other complaints not falling into the above categories, please contact OSSJA.
+OSSJA can assist students in finding the appropriate contact office and procedure, if any.